 Gideon Lasco is a physician, medical anthropologist, and writer from the Philippines.
 He received his medical (MD) and medical anthropology (MSc) degrees from the University of the Philippines in Manila.
+He received his doctorate from the University of Amsterdam in 2017.
 His previous researches include a survey of traditional healers around the Philippines, and illicit drug use among the young urban underclass.
 An advocate of Universal Health Care in the Philippines, he maintains the Tagalog-language health website Kalusugan.PH.

 He is also a regular contributor at the Opinion pages of the Philippine Daily Inquirer, where he writes commentaries about contemporary issues on health, environment, culture, and society.
 You can view his articles here.
 Some of his other essays on a wide range of topics can be found in his website.